Laptop Requirements, Equipment & Supplies

 Laptop Requirements

-Students in studio-based programs are strongly advised to consider purchasing laptops that exceed the ‘Preferred’ specifications because design studio courses and other technical courses have heavy computer requirements.
-This applies particularly to BArch Students, considering that the maximum life expectancy of laptops to efficiently run required Architecture Program software is 5 years.
-Incoming freshmen students are required to purchase a specified laptop at latest by January 2022.
+All undergraduate and graduate students are required to meet or exceed the “Minimum” specifications below.
+“Preferred” specifications are also offered.
+Students in studio-based programs are strongly advised to consider purchasing laptops that meet or exceed the “Preferred” specifications because design studio courses and their associated technical courses have heavy computing requirements.
+This is especially true for BArch Students, as the typical life expectancy of laptops is around 5 years, the expected duration of that program.
+Incoming freshmen students are required to have a laptop that meets the requirements listed here one week before they begin their program.

 CPU |